ddubson/dotnet-cookbook/content/getting-started/organizing-code.md

 A `solution`, which is a collection of projects and acts as a mediator between the projects it holds | defined by an `.sln` file

-> It is important to note that you keep your tests separate from your actual production code.

 Here's a visual example:

 ```markdown